keithmmc/ATUproblemsets/README.md

 #  problem 6 functions sqaure root #

-this program asked to write a program that takes a positive floating-point number as input and outputs an approximation of its square root.
+This programme asked to write a programme that takes a positive floating-point number as input and outputs an approximation of its square root.

 # <p>
 I first asked the user for the input and converted it to a float.

-I then made a function, which takes the number and got an approximate estimation of the square root by diving it in half.
+I then made a function, which takes the number and got an approximate estimation of the square root by dividng it in half.

 I then got a better approximation of the Square Root by using Newton's method: (0.5 * (approx + (num/approx)))